 attached to a kite string.

-As a birds of prey, the white-tailed kite sometimes shows its two powerful legs and talons extended downward.
+As a bird of prey, the white-tailed kite sometimes shows its two powerful legs and talons extended downward

 I took several movie clips of these Canada geese flying all over the places in various directions and combined